Skip to main content

 Pine Lake

-Shawano County, WisconsinOligotrophic
+Shawano County, WisconsinMesotrophic

 Zebra mussels have been documented at Pine Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
-The fishery includes walleye alongside the lake's other 5 documented species — a notable draw for Wisconsin anglers.
+The fishery includes walleye among the lake's 5 documented species — a notable draw for Wisconsin anglers.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-10-24.
 Grade methodology: LakeGrade methodology.